Home >> PBA® Case Studies

 My key message is:

-Dear CBA: 75% of the issues listed in the report's executive summary refer to personality system interaction patterns.
-Addressing these issues with content related actions will bring you nowhere.
+Dear CBA: 75% of the issues listed in the report's executive summary refer to FORMS of thinking (HOW we think).
+Addressing these issues with content related actions will not be successful.

 Here are some details: